 2. A course of action determined or decided on

 The words firm, determined, and decided on sound, well, firm.
 And we may put the expectation on ourselves that we have to be decisive and taking action all of the time, progressing onwards towards our goal.
-You may wonder where is the room for flexibility and movement?
-It is no wonder many people find it difficult to follow through on New Year’s resolutions!
+It can feel strict and there isn’t room for flexibility and movement.
+It’s no wonder many people find it difficult to follow through on New Year’s resolutions!

-I believe there is another way to have New Year’s resolutions and keep to them.
+I believe there is another way to make and keep to New Year’s resolutions.

 If you do not like the word resolution, then bin it.
 Use another word that resonates for you: intention, goal, objective, whatever.
 Intention works for me, so I will use that language here.

-This is important.
-Keep your intention small.
-(I am not saying do not dream big.
-Dream big, but you do not have to see the path to your dream in detail.
-Knowing and taking the first small step on that path is a great start.
-And that first step can be your intention.)
 For example, you may want to feel more healthy and losing 30 lbs is part of that.
 If 30 lbs seems really big, far away, and a bit difficult at the moment, find a first step that feels closer to you and doable.
 Maybe finding a way to shave 50 calories off your daily intake of food and drink can be the first intention.
+Or losing 1lb in a two week period.

 The idea of making change in small steps is not new.
 Sir Dave Brailsford, the former British Cycling performance director who developed the British cycling team into the powerhouse it is on the world stage, used his philosophy of ‘marginal gains’ to do that.
 The idea is, ‘If you broke down everything you could think of that goes into riding a bike, and then improved it by one percent, you will get a significant increase when you put them all together.’
 (2)